 Django CTE Trees

-Django CTE Trees is an experimental implementation of Adjacency-List trees using PostgreSQL Common Table Expressions (CTE).
-Its aim is to completely hide the management of tree structure, as well as explore the issues related to including CTE in the Django ORM.
+Django Adjacency-List trees using PostgreSQL Common Table Expressions (CTE).
+Its aim is to completely hide the management of tree structure.

 Although handling tree structure in a transparent way is a desirable characteristic for many applications, the currently known limitations of including CTE (see below) will be a show-stopper for many other applications.
 Unless you know beforehand that these limitations will not affect your application, this module is not suitable for you, and you should use an actively managed tree structure (such as django-mptt or django-treebeard).